chuckcscccl/Fussless/README.md

      `absLexer.dll`).
 Build this directory into a C\# `classlib` project.

   3. Back in the `multisample` folder/project, be sure to `dotnet add reference` to the both the Fussless project and to the lexer sub-project.
-Mimic the contents of the sample [multisample.fsproj](https://github.com/chuckcscccl/Fussless/blob/main/multisample/multisample.fsproj) file.
+Follow the contents of the sample [multisample.fsproj](https://github.com/chuckcscccl/Fussless/blob/main/multisample/multisample.fsproj) file.

   4. `dotnet run`